jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   The function returns ``succeeded`` from the ``else`` block and ignores the return statement below it

-* I add a ``finally`` clause to force it to ignore the other return statements and only return what I want
+* I have to add a ``finally`` clause to force it to ignore the other return statements and only return what I want

   .. code-block:: python